 Sure, they’ll argue that “you didn’t build that” and your success was only the result of their government largesse.
 To them, your wealth was created the way a kid at Disney World “steers” one of the cars around the raceway – through no action of your own.

 However, when you start to argue that living outside the United States means you don’t use any government services – and shouldn’t pay, sly government officials trot out the big guns to shut you down.

-You are, they boast, enjoying the privilege their consular services.
+You are, they boast, enjoying the privilege of their consular services.

 And for that, you should keep shoveling the kleptomaniacs in Washington thousands and thousands of dollars.

-Of course, what the tax justice folks call “civilization” isn’t good infrastructure and long life expectancy.
-It’s a system that redistributes money from people like you and I to their favorite pet projects – or right into their own pockets.
+Of course, what the tax justice folks call “civilization” isn’t good infrastructure and a long life expectancy.
+It’s a system that redistributes money from people like you and me to their favorite pet projects – or right into their own pockets.

 They’re always on the lookout for fresh, unsympathetic victims to wring more money out of.

 Unfortunately, expats are not very sympathetic figures.
 Some Americans would call them traitors simply for having a job outside of the United States.

 However, when the tax justice guys tell you that you must be a tax slave for life merely for being born within a set of lines called “the United States”, consider this.
 No other country, “civilized” or not, has such a requirement.